-"We have a good number of athletes, skill guys who can fill in and play a lot of different positions," said Galvon.
-His concerns?
+"We have a good number of athletes, skill guys who can fill in and play a lot of different positions," said His concerns?

 "One of them was just being better teammates," he said.
 "I think our guys are starting to love on each other a little but more than they have in the past.
 I challenge them every day: 'Man, love your teammate more than you love yourself.
 Put your teammates first.'
 I think we are starting to buy into that."

 Sophomore Nic Childress will back up Kitts in the running game.
 Campbell's leading targets are expected to be wide receivers Cameron Dyer and Naaman Webb.
-Jeremiah Cataline guys like Kitts, Webb, Catawill play significant time on line and Dyer so they get a 220), Bryan Rhoton and Eli Kwasney (6-6, 265).
+Jeremiah Cataline guys like Kitts, Webb, Catawill play significant time on line and Dyer so they get a both sides of the ball as a breather on Friday night," WR-DB.